Search programs

 CareerOneStop

-The U.S. Department of Labor sponsors CareerOneStop, an online resource to help individuals prepare for the workforce with self-assessments, career planning tools, and information on education and training paths.
+The U.S. Department of Labor sponsors CareerOneStop, an online resource that helps individuals prepare for the workforce with self-assessments, career planning tools, and information on education and training paths.
 They also feature a searchable database of financial aid resources, including scholarships, fellowships, grants, and other monetary prizes to help pay for school and career development.
 Students can browse the thousands of opportunities or do a targeted search using keywords or filters like level or field of study, upcoming deadlines, award amount, and type of award.

 Scholly